srid/neuron/doc/Guide/Plugins/Directory Tree.md

 The *Directory Tree* plugin automatically creates a [[folgezettel-heterarchy]] reflecting the dirtectory tree of your notes.
 In effect, it does the following:

-1. Create a "directory zettel" on the fly for each sub-directory containing zettels
+1. Create a "directory zettel" *on the fly* for each sub-directory containing zettels
-2. Tag every zettel with a hierarchical [[tags]] (`root/**`) corresponding to its path
-3. Create folgezettel links (see [[linking]]) automatically reflecting the directory tree
+2. Create *folgezettel* links (see [[Linking]]) automatically reflecting the directory tree
+3. Display the directory contents below the zettel note.

+The intention is to allow the user to define the bulk of their [[folgezettel-heterarchy]] using filesystem layout.

-## Using and creating Directory Zettels
+## Working with Directory Zettels

 Given a file `./Home/Projects/HouseWarming.md` this plugin will create three zettels with [[id]]s `Home`, `Projects`, and `HouseWarming`.
 In the [[Web interface]], neuron will display the "contents" of a directory beneath the zettel content.